zchyde/brooklinebooksmith.com/_drafts/this-week-i.md

 ---

-So last week when LitHub released a follow-up piece, "10 More Writers Nobody Reads", I was giddy.
-Many of these authors are languishing out of print
+So last week when LitHub released a follow-up piece, "[10 More Writers Nobody Reads](http://lithub.com/10-more-writers-nobody-reads/)", I was giddy.
+Many of these authors are languishing out of print but there are several that we'll be putting on the shelves post-haste.:XXXXXXXXXXXXX